Professor of Agricultural and Resource Economics at University of California, Berkeley

 Cross-border traders’ lack of updated information about border taxes and procedures may leave them susceptible to corruption at the hands of border agents, and little is known about these bargaining processes.
 The researchers introduce a free information service–which provides accurate tariff details–to evaluate the effect of improved information on bargaining, trade costs, small-scale agriculture traders’ choices of trade routes, and local prices.

 Governments within member states from the East African Community (EAC) and the Common Market for East and Southern Africa (COMESA) have invested significantly in programs to facilitate and formalize trade such as One-Stop-Border-Posts, Simplified Trade Regimes (STRs) and Quality standard certification.
 However, not much is known about the small-scale agriculture cross-border traders who cross the border multiple times a week to source products they can sell at a higher price on the other side of the border, especially when these traders contribute to informal cross-border trade not recorded in official trade statistics.
-In addition, many of these traders do not have updated information about border taxes and procedures or are not aware of policies such as STRs which have been implemented to reduce high trade costs.
-This lack of information leaves them vulnerable to increased border-crossing costs and corruption.
-Therefore, this study aims to build an evidence base on how agricultural traders’ behavior can affect farmers’ behaviors and/or market prices, offers insights on corruption in cross-border trade, and adds to the literature on trade costs and their effects on agriculture trade.
+In addition, many of these traders do not have updated information about border taxes and procedures and are not aware of policies such as STRs which have been implemented to reduce high trade costs.
+This lack of information may leave them vulnerable to increased border-crossing costs and corruption.
+Can information affect the bargaining process between agriculture traders and border agents, resulting in bribes/tariffs paid, trade decisions, and/or farmers’ outcomes?

 Context of the Evaluation